 Are you the eco-friendliest person in your home?

-- Appreciate that most people are doing their best.
+- Understand and appreciate that most people are doing their best.

-- Host a meeting to create new house rules.
+- Host a meeting to co-create house agreements.

-- To avoid eye rolling and the “groan zone” — where people get irritated and bring low energy — provide food and drink.
+- Bring food and drinks.
+This boosts energy and promotes conversation.
+It can also help dodge eye rolling and the “groan zone” — where people get irritated and bring low energy.

 - Hold space.
 Listen more, talk less and ask questions.
 Trust that you know enough to lead!